ricketytoc/tp/docs/team/goh-li-ting.md

 EmployeeManager is a desktop application used by Human Resource (HR) staff in a small or medium-sized company (of 50 - 200 employees).
 EmployeeManager has HR management features to provide HR staff a convenient way to access and update employee details.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.